 7:15 — I wake up just in time to hear my flatmate leaving.
 I didn’t get a newsletter from The Guardian today, but I pick up on today’s news from The Skimm newsletter I get.

 7:30 — I make a cappuccino with air quotes.
-Air quotes because I use a moka pot to make my Pact Coffee (awesome subscription service — get your first bag for £1 with this link!) espresso and my cafetiere in a pot of boiling water to froth the milk.
-Try it, it’s cheaper than Costa. *shrug*
+Air quotes because I use a moka pot to make my Pact Coffee (awesome subscription service) espresso and my cafetiere in a pot of boiling water to froth the milk.
+Try it, it’s cheaper than Costa. shrug

 8:15 — I try to weigh the books I brought with me to London and collected since being here.
 I’m planning my departure and I’m not sure whether I should send my stuff ahead or pay for extra luggage and bike bag.
 Most importantly: Should I bring my beloved duvet back to Canada? *